-With regards to the audit conducted during 2019 by the customs authorities in Northern Macedonia for the fiscal years 2014 -2018 and the period January - May 2019, the amount imposed on OKTA up to 31 December 2023 is \notin 19.6 million and has been paid in full.
+With regards to the audit conducted during 2019 by the customs authorities in Northern Macedonia for the fiscal years 2014 -2018 and the period January - May 2019, the amount imposed on OKTA up to 31 December 2023 is \leq 19.6 million and has been paid in full.
+There were no additional charges imposed after 31 December 2023.

-The provision of $\in 0.9$ million, which was included in the consolidated statement of financial position as of 31 December 2022 has been fully utilised, while additional expenses of $\in 0.11$ million have been recognised in the consolidated statement of profit and loss as of 31 December 2023.
+The provision of \in 0.9 million, which was included in the consolidated statement of financial position as of 31 December 2022 has been fully utilised, while additional expenses of \in 0.11 million have been recognised in the consolidated statement of profit and loss as of 31 December 2023.
 All expected decisions have been received.
 Therefore, no further amounts are expected to be imposed by the relevant customs authorities for 2019.

-OKTA retains its position that it has acted at all times in full compliance with all relevant laws, also as per expert's opinions received, and intends to contest all such decisions to the ultimate judicial level, in both local and if possible, international levels.
+OKTA retains its position that it has acted at all times in full compliance with all relevant laws, also as per expert's opinions received, and has contested all such decisions to the ultimate judicial level.